-Removing the frame will also release most of the gear train components so separate balance from frame above a container so as not to lose any parts.
+Removing the frame will also release most of the gear train components so separate the balance from the frame above a container so as not to lose any parts.

-Fig 4.6 shows the top view of a complete balance wheel assembly from a Smiths "CTE" car clock Note the brass pin beside the regulation adjustment gear (circled near bottom at left).
+Fig 6.6 shows the top view of a complete balance wheel assembly from a Smiths "CTE" car clock Note the brass pin beside the regulation adjustment gear (circled near bottom at left).
 This is the earth connection for the electronics and a split collet is used for this connection as for the transistor emitter connection.